Ken Holtzman: Later career

+Post-baseball career

 Holtzman went on to attempt a career as an insurance salesman.
-He also worked for the St. Louis Jewish Community Center, running the gymnasium in the Marilyn Fox Building.
-He coached the St. Louis baseball team for the Maccabi games for a few years and is a member of the Chicagoland Sports Hall of Fame.
+He also worked for the St. Louis Jewish Community Center.
+He coached the St. Louis baseball team for the Maccabiah Games for a few years and is a member of the Chicagoland Sports Hall of Fame, St. Louis Sports Hall of Fame, St. Louis Jewish Sports Hall of Fame, and the University of Illinois Athletics Hall of Fame.

-Managing career

-Holtzman managed the Petach Tikva Pioneers in the inaugural 2007 season of the Israel Baseball League, but was fired before the season ended.
-The Pioneers finished the 2007 regular season in last place (9–32; .220) and lost to the Modi'in Miracle in the quarterfinals of the 2007 championship.
+Holtzman managed the Petach Tikva Pioneers in the inaugural 2007 season of the Israel Baseball League, but left in the middle of the season, unhappy with the way the league was run.

+Personal life and death

+Holtzman had three daughters with his ex-wife Michelle.

+Ken Holtzman died in St. Louis on April 15, 2024, after battling heart issues.
+He was 78, and had been hospitalized for three weeks prior to his death.
+After a funeral service on April 17, his body was interred at Chesed Shel Emeth Cemetery in Chesterfield, Missouri.